 An ischemic stroke is caused by a blocked blood vessel.
 It is the most common cause of stroke.

-A hemorrhagic stroke is caused by a ruptured blood vessel.
+stroke is caused by a ruptured blood vessel.

 An ischemic stroke occurs when something stops the flow of blood.
 It may be a buildup or swelling of the walls of the blood vessels and/or something in the blood that becomes stuck in the blood vessel.
 A blockage in a small blood vessel will affect a smaller area of the brain.
 A blockage in larger blood vessels can block the flow of blood to several smaller blood vessels, leading to more brain damage.